Group Decision Support System (GDSS)

 - Electronic Questionnaire: The information generated using the questionnaires helps the organizers of the meeting to identify the issues that need immediate attention, thereby enabling the organizers to create a meeting plan in advance.

 - Electronic Brainstorming Tools: It allows the participants to simultaneously contribute their ideas on the subject matter of the meeting.
-As identity of each participant remains secret, individuals participate in the meeting without the fear of criticism.
+As the identity of each participant remains secret, individuals participate in the meeting without the fear of criticism.

 - Idea Organizer: It helps in bringing together, evaluating and categorizing the ideas that are produced during the brainstorming activity.